skkap/kanji-maze/README.md

 ### STEP 3

-Add map overview at the begining.
+Add game map overview at the begining.

 ## PHASE 2